-Our study shows that fellow eye involvement of nAMD affects 20 to 40% over a two-year period, depending on age at presentation of the first eye, and that there is a significant difference in both baseline VA and VA outcomes depending on whether the respective first eye has received treatment.
+Our study shows that fellow eye involvement of nAMD affects 20 to 40% over a two-year period, depending on age at presentation of the first eye, and that there is a significant difference in both baseline VA and VA outcomes depending on characteristics of the first eye.

 Fellow eye involvement in nAMD is very common, reaching 20-40% depending on age at presentation after two years in our cohort.
-This rate falls within the range reported in the Comparison of AMD Treatments Trials (20.6% at two years) and other studies.[12,13,25-27] With demographic ageing, sight loss and blindness is predicted to increase by 2.4% from 2013 until 2050, reaching approximately 4 million people in the UK and the share of AMD is estimated to rise from 23% to 30%, representing 1.23 million people.[8]
+This rate falls within the range reported in the Comparison of AMD Treatments Trials (20.6% at two years) and other studies.[12,13,23-25] With demographic ageing, sight loss and blindness is predicted to increase by 2.4% from 2013 until 2050, reaching approximately 4 million people in the UK and the share of AMD is estimated to rise from 23% to 30%, representing 1.23 million people.[8]
 AMD is thus a major and growing contributor to healthcare burden.
 Considering the annual societal cost per bilaterally treated AMD patient estimated at 5300€ in 2005, the frequency of bilateral involvement makes this patient cohort an important target for vision loss prevention and healthcare cost reduction.[7]

 In sequential treatment, fellow eyes have a higher baseline VA and maintain good vision over two years of treatment despite the absence of an initial gain in VA comparable to first eyes.
 This ceiling effect has been well-described and implies a rationale for earliest possible detection and treatment of neovascular changes in AMD.[13,16] Example A (Figure 1) reflects this fellow eye advantage, in which neovascular AMD in the fellow eye was detected pre-symptomatically and treatment was started immediately.
 Patients might profit from the routinely performed bilateral OCT imaging at every visit, be more vigilant of VA changes in their fellow eye while undergoing treatment for the first eye, and profit from the already in-place pathway to access treatment for the fellow eye quickly.
-This effect has led to a discussion about strategies for early detection of nAMD and optimal interval of monitoring of AMD patients.[12,13,28] Specifically analysis of imaging biomarkers, possibly aided by artificial intelligence, might prove to be key in risk stratification of fellow eye involvement.[26,29,30]
+This effect has led to a discussion about strategies for early detection of nAMD and optimal interval of monitoring of

+AMD patients.[12,13,26] Specifically analysis of imaging biomarkers, possibly aided by artificial intelligence, might prove to be key in risk stratification of fellow eye involvement.[24,27,28]

 Our study demonstrates that non-sequentially treated fellow eyes do not share the typical fellow eye characteristics.
 They start treatment with a relatively low baseline VA and their gain in VA is higher, very similar to first eyes of sequentially treated patients.

 Explanations for this could be that patients with non-treatable advanced neovascular disease in the first eye are not regularly monitored or that there is systematic delay in access to treatment.
-This is supported by the existing lack of awareness of AMD and evidence of substantial delay from symptoms to treatment in the UK AMD care pathways.[31]
-Interestingly. in this cohort of patients, vision loss secondary to macular scarring in the first eye does not appear to result in increased vigilance that could lead to early detection of fellow eye involvement.
+This is supported by the existing lack of awareness of AMD and evidence of substantial delay from symptoms to treatment in the UK AMD care pathways.[29]
+Interestingly, in this cohort of patients, vision loss secondary to macular scarring in the first eye does not appear to result in increased vigilance that could lead to early detection of fellow eye involvement.
 One might argue that scarring in the first eye implies more aggressive disease causing worse VA at presentation of fellow eyes, but the similar VA gain over time to first eyes in our cohort does not support this theory.
-Potentially, a treatment deferral in those eyes could be caused by socio-economic factors which were already preventing timely treatment in the first eye.
 To our knowledge, the findings on non-sequential fellow eye involvement have not been reported before and highlight the arguably most vulnerable cohort of patients in which vision loss in their fellow and better or functionally only seeing eye will lead to significant visual impairment and socioeconomic burden.[7,8]